Emergent magnetic texture in driven twisted bilayer graphene: Conductance

-For large angles $\theta > 10^\circ$, the TBG barrier is completely transparent and the conductance is not modified by the twisted patch on top, see the dashed green line in \Fref{tedos} (a).
-The reduction of the twisting angle gradually increases the strength of the TBG barrier and in the intermediate coupling regime $\theta = 4.4^\circ$(i=7), resonant peaks superimposed on the first conductance plateau as well as the reduction of the width of the plateau are observed.
 In the strong coupling regime $\theta = 1.2^\circ$(i=27), the conductance quantization is completely gone and rapid oscillations around the CNP appear.
 In general, frequency as well as intensity of these oscillations become stronger as the twist angle is reduced.
-The physical origin behind these oscillations is the high Density of States (DOS) around the CNP, see \Fref{tedos} (b), i.e., the TBG barrier scatters the incident electrons into a large number of available states with the same energy, causing the observed interferences.
+The physical origin behind these oscillations is the high Density of States (DOS) around the CNP, see \Fref{tedos} (d), i.e., the TBG barrier scatters the incident electrons into a large number of available states with the same energy, causing the observed interferences.

-\textit{Local current patterns.} We will now investigate the local current distribution through the TBG sample.\cite{paez,Wakabayashi:2001yg,Liu:2004zr} The total current at each atomic site $I_i$ is the sum of the bond current between sites $i$ and $j$, i.e., $\vec{I}_i= \frac{1}{2a}\sum_j I_{ij}(\vec{r}_i-\vec{r}_j)$ with

-where $G_{ij}^{<}$ is the lesser Green's function.\cite{Datta} To make contact with experiment,\cite{Cao18b} we fix the bias voltage $V_{SD} = 100~\mu \text{V}$ and study the current distribution as a function of the gate voltage measured from the charge neutrality point ($V_g = E_F - 0.8~\text{eV}$).
+We also studied electronic transport for $\theta < 1^{\circ}$ (see ESI\dag), however, we do not observe high DOS around the CNP.
+For theses systems the Moir\'e periodicity \cite{Lopes07} $D = a/\sin(\theta/2) > 16.2~\text{nm}$, and there are few A-A stacked regions in our device to produce high DOS.